gn0meavp/AVPStateMachine/README.md

     [_stateMachine addTransition:transitionFaFailed eventName:kFaFailedEventName];
 ```

+<b>Important</b> State Machine checks with asserts that all States used in Transitions already be appended to State Machine.

 ### Validation

-State machine can contains a lot of states (one project in production uses AVPStateMachine with more than 20 transitions).
+State machine may contains a lot of states (one project in production uses AVPStateMachine with more than 20 transitions).
 There's a special feature to verify that the state machine is managed properly, that all appended states used and have some connection to switch and that from any state there's a way to come to the final state.

 Validation uses simple graph traversing algorithm (DFS) for that.